-Thanks to CloudLinux benefits, you will be able to pinpoint the resources used by each user/account and make your server more stable easily.
+Thanks to Cloud Linux benefits, you will be able to pint the resources used by each user/account and make your server more stable easily.
 By assigning specific resources to each user, you can prevent other users from slowing down.
-You will be able to allocate a certain amount of your hardware to a user and limit the user to those resources.
+You will allocate a certain amount of your hardware to a user and limit the user to those resources.

-What is Cloud Linux?
+What Is Cloud Linux?

-For example, server administrators can check CPU, RAM or disk I/O with graphs in their dashboard (C-panel).
-CloudLinux is based on Centos OS and uses OpenVZ kernel and rpm packages.
-CloudLinux was founded in 2009 by Igor Seletskiy and the first version of this OS was released in January 2010.
+For example, server administrators can check CPU, RAM, or disk I/O with graphs in their dashboard (cPanel).
+Cloud Linux is based on CentOS and uses OpenVZ kernel and rpm packages.
+Cloud Linux was founded in 2009 by Igor Seletskiy, and the first version of this OS was released in January 2010.

 One of the most challenging tasks for any hosting provider is to manage the use of server resources by the user.
 An operating system called CloudLinux can make this easier.

-For a small shared server, server management means staying up all night to check for server loads and on larger servers, these problems will become even more acute.
-But if you use CloudLinux, there is no worry that the user may create an extra burden on the server.
+For a small shared server, server management means staying up all night to check for server loads, and on larger servers, these problems will become even more acute.
+But if you use Cloud Linux, there is no worry that the user may create an extra burden on the server.

 The main advantage of using CloudLinux is the restriction of the use of server resources by the user.
-Prior to CloudLinux, it was almost impossible for users of the shared server to create RAM, CPU, and disk I/O restrictions.
+Before Cloud Linux, it was almost impossible for users of the shared server to create RAM, CPU, and disk I/O restrictions.

-The operating system reduces the speed of web pages loading when the user wants to use CPU resources more than allowed, rather than blocking the site.
+The operating system reduces web page loading speed when the user wants to use CPU resources more than allowed, rather than blocking the site.
 In this case, if RAM or disk I/O is used to the maximum, the server administrator can display its custom error page to alert users of resource problems.

 Increase server security

-CloudLinux uses a technology called CageFS, which separates system files of each user completely.
-This technology actually isolates any user so-called and prevents other users from being seen, attacked or harmed.
+Cloud Linux uses a technology called CageFS, which separates the system files of each user.
+This technology actually isolates any user so-called and prevents other users from being seen, attacked, or harmed.

 The CloudLinux dashboard provides an overview of statistics and information for servers.